TurBoss/7h/README.md

 ## Building from sources

-with Visual Studio 2017
+with Visual Studio 2017 or 2019
-open the solution and build
+open the solution get the nuggets and build

 ## Authors